 Credit Card Surcharges

-In 1985, California passed a law that prohibits merchants from adding a surcharge (an extra fee) when customers pay by credit card instead of cash.
+In 1985, California passed a law that prohibited merchants from adding a surcharge (an extra fee) when customers pay by credit card instead of cash.
 That law does allow merchants to give customers discounts for paying by cash, check, or debit card, as long as that discount is offered to all customers.
-In March 2015, however, a federal court declared that law unconstitutional and prohibited the Office of the Attorney General from enforcing it.
-The Office believes that this decision is incorrect and is currently appealing that order.
-For now, though, the Office cannot enforce that specific law.
+The law was challenged by several businesses, and in January of 2018 a federal court held that the law could not be enforced as to the businesses which brought that case, but did not generally prohibit its enforcement.
+Therefore each use of a credit card surcharge would need to be evaluated based on its own particular facts.

-Merchants are not allowed to mislead customers, such as by falsely advertising a lower price than they actually charge.
-If a merchant fails to clearly and prominently disclose—before you pay for an item—what it will charge for the item (such as any additional fees), that may violate the law.
-Be sure to check the cash register display and your receipt to make sure that the price you’re being charged matches the advertised price of an item (plus tax, if applicable).
+In any case, merchants are not allowed to mislead customers, such as by falsely advertising a lower price than they actually charge or hiding any differences between credit card, debit card, and cash prices.
+If a merchant fails to clearly and prominently disclose—before you pay or seek to pay for an item—what it will charge for the item, including any additional fees, that may violate California laws prohibiting deceptive or false advertising.
+Be sure to check the cash register display and your receipt to make sure that the price you're being charged matches the advertised or posted price of an item (plus tax, if applicable).